EDITOR’S NOTE: Our Best synth list is continually updated, for a summarized version of the current best vst synth in 2020, check the table below:

-But we should also look at the overall best synths of 2019.
+But we should also look at the overall best soft synths of 2020.
 While we already mentioned it above, Xfer Serum does really come as one of the best VST synths of all time.

 It’s no wonder that it’s still the most famous VST synth today as it brings a whole lot of possibilities.
 It’s also pretty visual, a feature which makes it easy to use.

-Then we have Sylenth1, another great VST that’s also used by some of the industry professionals these days.
+Then we have Sylenth1, another great soft synth VST that’s also used by some of the industry leading professionals these days.

-Then we would also like to mention NI Massive, a VST synth that found its way into the dubstep world.
+Then we would also like to mention Native Instrument’s Massive, a VST synth that found its way into the dubstep world.
 In fact, some argue that it’s a very foundation of the genre.

 And just like its name would suggest, the tones you can get from this synth are pretty massive.
-It also comes with great specialized preset packs.CHECK PRICE (NI Massive)
+It also comes with great specialized preset packs.CHECK PRICE (Native Instrument Massive)

 We couldn’t finish this list without mentioning Omnisphere.
 Now on its second iteration, omnisphere has stood out due to its compatibility with an incredible amount of hardware.
 The new version comes with a new and improved Arpeggiator, over 50 FXs, and over 14 000 sounds.

 Omnisphere is often compared do Serum.
 We’ve down or own analysis of how the two compare in this post.CHECK PRICE (Omnispehere)

 Defiant WT is a fantastic new free VST synth, significantly upgraded in 2020.